1ucasvb/pokey2midi/README.md

 # POKEY2MIDI
 POKEY2MIDI is a tool (using Python 3) to convert POKEY register dumps from Atari SAP files into MIDI music files.

 The main motivation for writing this program was for me to transcribe Atari SAP music as MIDI to be later imported in other music composition programs.
+I wanted this to try my hand at orchestrating some Atari music.
+[You can hear some examples here](https://www.youtube.com/playlist?list=PLhN15Dz2BRan93isRGIoDycl-d8ux81Rq).

 As such, I needed a tool that was accurate, and which also separated potential instruments/voices and aligned MIDI notes to the musical bars.